sorelyss/bid_tracker/README.md

 # Sale tracker
 Tired of pass up an offer?
-This scripts can do the hard work searching the best deal of a product at different stores.
+These scripts can do the hard work searching the best deal of a product at different stores.
 It searches the product using [Selenium](http://selenium-python.readthedocs.io/) and notifies you in Windows using [Windows 10 Toast Notifications](https://github.com/jithurjacob/Windows-10-Toast-Notifications)

 ### TODO: